0xFlicker/0xflick-com/apps/fls/README.md

 cp .env.example .env.local
 ```

+### RPC keys

+Signup for infura.io and alchemy.com (free accounts).
+Create an ethereum RPC for each and get API keys.

+### optional

-The only secret that needs to be added is an etherscan.io API key, which is only needed to generate new wagmi generated files, for example when a new smart contract is added to [wagmi.config.ts](./wagmi.config.ts).
+The etherscan.io API key, which is only needed to generate new wagmi generated files, for example when a new smart contract is added to [wagmi.config.ts](./wagmi.config.ts).
 For must development, this can be left blank.

 Finally, run the development server: